The Frightening Lessons From Hawaii’s False Missile Alert

 Some people have also said that they just assumed the worst and stayed where they were, expecting to die.
 Many people sent texts or made panicked calls to family members to tell them that they loved them.

 Saturday’s false alarm provided a massive test of Hawaiians’ readiness for a nuclear attack, and it didn’t go well.
-The only upside is that researchers, social scientists, and state officials now have a lot of new data to learn from towards better plans for future crises.
+The only upside is that researchers, social scientists, and state officials now have a lot of new data to learn from to create better plans for future crises.

 The Trump Administration

 While Hawaii’s Emergency Management Agency was responsible for the mistake, that doesn’t mean that the episode didn’t expose failures at the federal level as well.
-Politico reports that White House aides were left “scrambling” to respond to the false alarm on Saturday, since President Trump’s cabinet hadn’t yet tested any formal plans for responding to a missile attack on the U.S. — despite the fact that Trump administration has presided over the worst nuclear crisis the U.S. has faced since the Cold War.
+Politico reports that White House aides were left “scrambling” to respond to the false alarm on Saturday, since President Trump’s cabinet hadn’t yet tested any formal plans for responding to a missile attack on the U.S. — despite the fact that the Trump administration has presided over the worst nuclear crisis the U.S. has faced since the Cold War.
 Before becoming White House chief of staff, former Department of Homeland Security chief John Kelly had planned to conduct such an exercise, but it wasn’t carried out after he left the agency.
-A deputy-level exercise was run on December 19, but not with Cabinet secretaries.
-“Without a principals level exercise, we shouldn’t have any confidence that the Cabinet would know what to do in an attack scenario,” a senior administration official told Politico.
+A deputy-level exercise was run on December 19, but not with cabinet secretaries.
+“Without a principals-level exercise, we shouldn’t have any confidence that the cabinet would know what to do in an attack scenario,” a senior administration official told Politico.

 It’s also not yet clear if the federal government, which obviously has its own access to the Wireless Emergency Alerts system, could have sent their own correction message to Hawaiians faster than state authorities did.
 For its part, U.S. Pacific Command was apparently hesitant to issue its own alerts without coordinating with Hawaii officials, fearing the messages would only exacerbate the confusion.